 The consolidated revenue from operations for Financial Year 2021 and the six month period ended September 30, 2021 was ₹1,524.63 million and ₹1,000.27 million, respectively.
 The profit after tax of our Company for Financial Year 2021 and the six month period ended September 30, 2021 was ₹594.33 million and ₹467.66 million, respectively.
-The market capitalization to consolidated revenue from operations for Financial Year 2021 is 36.07, at the upper end of the Price Band.
-The Price to Earnings ratio based on the diluted EPS for Financial Year 2021 for our Company at the upper end of the Price Band is 93.99.
+The market capitalization to revenue (for Financial Year 2021) is [•] times and Price to Earnings Ratio (based on profit after tax for Financial Year 2021) is [•], at the upper end of the Price Band.
 The Offer Price of the Equity Shares is proposed to be determined on the basis of assessment of market demand for the Equity Shares offered through a book-building process, and certain quantitative and qualitative factors as set out in the "Basis for Offer Price" on page 87, and the Offer Price and such multiples and ratios may not be indicative of the market price of the Equity Shares upon listing or thereafter.

 Prior to the Offer, there has been no public market for the Equity Shares, and an active trading market on the Stock Exchanges may not develop or be sustained after the Offer.
 Listing and quotation does not guarantee that a market for the Equity Shares will develop, or if developed, the liquidity of such market for the Equity Shares.